Josh Gibson: Negro leagues

-According to the Macmillan Baseball Encyclopedia, Josh Gibson's Negro official league stats were as follows: Total years played: 16.
+According to the Macmillan Baseball Encyclopedia, Gibson's Negro official league stats were as follows: Total years played: 16.
 Total games played: 501.
-Total career at bats: 1679.
+Total career at bats: 1,679.
 Total career hits: 607.
-Total career 2B hits: 89.
-Total career 3B hits: 35.
-Total career HR: 146.
-Total career SB: 11.
+Total career doubles: 89.
+Total career triples: 35.
+Total career home runs: 146.
+Total career stolen bases: 11.
 Career batting average: .362.

-The first official statistics for the Negro leagues were compiled as part of a statistical study sponsored by the National Baseball Hall of Fame and supervised by Larry Lester and Dick Clark, in which a research team collected statistics from thousands of boxscores of league-sanctioned games.
+The first official statistics for the Negro leagues were compiled as part of a statistical study sponsored by the National Baseball Hall of Fame and supervised by Larry Lester and Dick Clark, in which a research team collected statistics from thousands of box scores of league-sanctioned games.
 The first results from this study were the statistics for Negro league Hall of Famers elected prior to 2006, which were published in Shades of Glory by Lawrence D. Hogan.
-These statistics include the official Negro league statistics for Josh Gibson: